Cybersecurity Services in Georgetown for Local Businesses

 Cybersecurity Pricing in Georgetown

-Georgetown businesses should complete a cybersecurity assessment at least annually.
-The assessment uncovers misconfigured firewalls, outdated endpoint agents, and insufficient backup testing that create real exposure.
-For Georgetown’s smaller firms without dedicated security staff, the assessment serves as an outsourced security audit that identifies the most cost-effective improvements.
+Georgetown businesses should run a cybersecurity assessment at least annually.
+It surfaces misconfigured firewalls, outdated endpoint agents, untested backups, and unenforced MFA, the gaps that turn one phishing email into a production-halting incident for a Halton Hills manufacturer or a privacy breach for a Main Street office.
+For smaller firms without dedicated security staff, the fixed-fee assessment works as an outsourced security audit that prioritizes the most cost-effective fixes.

-Fusion charges $130 to $250 per user per month for cybersecurity services in Georgetown.
-Pricing depends on user count, compliance requirements, and scope.
-No hidden fees, no per-incident surcharges.
-One predictable monthly cost covers 24/7 MDR, endpoint protection, email security, compliance documentation, and incident response.
+Fusion Computing prices cybersecurity in Georgetown on a fixed per-user, per-month basis, with a fixed-fee assessment up front.
+The monthly rate depends on user count, compliance requirements (PIPEDA, PHIPA, PCI-DSS), and scope, no per-incident surcharges, no hidden fees.
+One predictable monthly cost covers 24/7 MDR, endpoint protection, email security and DMARC, compliance documentation, and incident response.

 Why Georgetown Businesses Choose Fusion for Cybersecurity